A New Lateral Machine from a Trusted Brand

 Here, we’ll talk about the LateralX LX5, but you may also want to check out the lower priced LateralX LX3.

 BOWFLEX SALE!
 Save hundreds of dollars on Bowflex machines.
-Click below and use code 'HOLIDAY' at check out.
+Use code 'BOW19' at check out.

 On a traditional elliptical you are moving your legs both up and down, and front to back, on one plane of motion.
 The LateralX series adds a third component to this by also moving side to side.
 It looks a little like downhill skiing, except that the LateralX machines provide the same low-impact workout that you look for in an elliptical.